emintz/ArduinoLib/RTOSAid/examples/DebounceDemonstration/README.md

 ## Using the Sketch

+1. Wire one side of a push button to the `TEST_PUSH_BUTTON` pin and the other side to ground.
+The sketch uses the ESP32's built-in pullup resistor, so there is no need to provide one.
-1. Compile and upload the sketch.
+2. Compile and upload the sketch.
-2. Wait for the sketch to print the initial count, which should be 0.
+3. Wait for the sketch to print the initial count, which should be 0.
-3. Repeat the following as often as desired:
+4. Repeat the following as often as desired:
    1. Close the switch and wait for the count to print.
    2. Open the switch and wait for the action to print.